C-Tharun/product-importer/README.md

 - Explicit confirmation required
 - Safe, user-protected destructive action
 - UI feedback and status notifications

+### ✅ Job Cancellation with Full Rollback
+- Cancel pending or processing import jobs at any stage
+- **Complete rollback**: All imported data from the cancelled file is automatically reverted
+- Ensures atomicity: file is either fully imported or not imported at all
+- Confirmation dialog to prevent accidental cancellation
+- Graceful cancellation via Redis flags
+- Immediate stop of processing on next batch check
+- All products processed in the cancelled import are deleted to maintain data integrity
+- Job marked as failed with cancellation message
+- Available in both progress tracker and job list views

+### ✅ Import Job History
+- View recent import jobs (last 10)
+- Job status indicators (pending, processing, completed, failed)
+- File name, creation date, and progress information
+- Cancel jobs directly from the history list
+- Delete completed/failed jobs from history
+- Auto-refresh every 5 seconds

 ### ✅ Webhook Configuration
 - Configure multiple webhooks via UI